sdkvictor/MettatonThreeJS/README.md

 A live version of the scene can be previewed here: https://sdkvictor.github.io/MettatonThreeJS/

 ### Controls
-- Move the mouse while holding the left click button to rotate the camera.
+- Move the mouse while holding the <b>left click</b> button to rotate the camera.
-- Move the mouse while holding the right click button to move the camera's position.
+- Move the mouse while holding the <b>right click</b> button to move the camera's position.
-- Use the mouse wheel to zoom in and out.
+- Use the <b>mouse wheel</b> to zoom in and out.
-- Press the Space key on the keyboard to change Mettaton's pose.
+- Press the <b>Space</b> key on the keyboard to change Mettaton's pose.

 ## Credits
 Some additional credits: